 \subsection{Recommender systems}

-In general, the target of recommendation is to infer user's preferences for items by employing observed information collected from recommender systems, aiming to predict unobserved user-item interactions.
-This section divides the observed information into three categories: user-item interactions, side information, and knowledge, according to their relative complexity.
-Before being employed in the recommendation, the three categories of information are usually organized to graph representations: bipartite graphs, general graphs, and knowledge graphs, correspondingly, as the bases of measuring the k-order proximity between user-item node (or vertex) pairs and also the foundation for predicting unobserved user-item interactions.
-To clarify the above process, Sec.~\ref{conventional_models} takes two common-used conventional recommendation models as examples for illustration.
+In general, the target of recommendation is to infer user's preferences for items by analyzing user-item relations with observed information (or data) related to users and items, aiming to predict unobserved (or never happened) user-item interactions.
+This section divides the observed information into three categories: user-item interactions, side information and knowledge, according to their respective distinguishable complexity.
+Before being employed in recommendation, the three kinds of information should be represented by graph representations, including bipartite graphs, general graphs and knowledge graphs, correspondingly, which are the bedrock of measuring the k-order proximity between users and items in order to predict unobserved user-item interactions.
+To clarify the above process, Sec.~\ref{conventional_models} takes two common-used conventional recommendation models as instances for illustration.